Spoonerism

-An example is saying "The Lord is a shoving leopard" instead of "The Lord is a loving shepherd" or "runny babbit" instead of "bunny rabbit."
-While spoonerisms are commonly heard as slips of the tongue, they can also be used intentionally as a play on words.

 Etymology

-Spoonerisms are named after the Reverend William Archibald Spooner (1844–1930), Warden from 1903 to 1924 of New College, Oxford, who was notoriously prone to this mistake.
+Spoonerisms are named for the Reverend William Archibald Spooner (1844–1930), Warden from 1903 to 1924 of New College, Oxford, who was allegedly susceptible to this mistake.

-The Oxford English Dictionary records the word as early as 1900.
+The Oxford English Dictionary records the word spoonerism as early as 1900.

-The term spoonerism was well established by 1921.
+The term was well-established by 1921.
 An article in The Times from that year reports that:

 The boys of Aldro School, Eastbourne, ... have been set the following task for the holidays: Discover and write down something about: The Old Lady of Threadneedle-street, a Spoonerism, a Busman's Holiday...

 An article in the Daily Herald in 1928 reported spoonerisms to be a "legend".
-In that piece Robert Seton, once a student of Spooner's, admitted that Spooner:
+In that piece, Robert Seton, once a student of Spooner's, claimed that Spooner: